-The first essay assignment (Essay #1) is an assignment that you submit on Canvas before Thursday, September 16, 2021, at 6pm.
+The first essay assignment (Essay #1) is an assignment that you submit in hardcopy before Tuesday, January 24, 2023, at 5pm (under normal circumstances, you will just bring the hardcopy to class).
 It is freestyle, which means that you have a fair amount of artistic licence.
 One conventional choice for students is to write personal literary non-fiction.
 There is no limit on what you can do EXCEPT write an academic or argumentative paper.
 You do not need (and in fact are discouraged) to refer to philosophy or the material that we have covered in class.

-The idea is to write a literary text based on the idea that your life and the narrative associated with it provides a "text" for interpretation.
+The idea is to write a literary nonfiction text based on the idea that your life and the narrative associated with it provides a "text" for interpretation.
 If you put recognizable effort into this project, you will receive 85%-100%.
 Some questions to pursue are whether there are overall meanings or intentions in your life; what the role of contingency and randomness is; whether there is some kind of narrative with a beginning, an ending, and a middle that holds your life together; and what the continuity of personal identity is throughout the history or story of your life.
 Note that I do not want you to answer these questions in a detached and academic manner (you will do some of this in Essay #2), and you definitely don't have to cover all of them (you may not even want to cover any of them explicitly).
-I want Essay #1 to be personal and non-academic, perhaps like a journal entry or a letter written to a close friend.
+I want Essay #1 to be personal and nonacademic, perhaps like a journal entry or a letter written to a close friend.
 You are also encouraged to drill down immediately into something that is pointedly particular about you-do not waste time with generalities.
 The more detailed and specific this paper is about you, the better, and you get to choose YOUR preferred way of expressing yourself about what matters to you.

 Don't worry about your grade or a grading rubric for Essay #1.
 If you put recognizable effort into this project, you will receive 85%-100%.
 The first paper is freestyle in the extreme and meant to be personal -- about YOU, meaning that there are really no limits as to what you can do -- EXCEPT write an academic or argumentative paper.
 I want it to be more like a journal entry or a letter to a personal friend.
 You do not need to address the questions suggested in the previous paragraph, they are only meant to help you think about this project.
-You do not need to address the questions suggested in the previous paragraph, they are only meant to help you think about this project.
-You do not need to address the questions suggested in the previous paragraph, they are only meant to help you think about this project.
 You will submit the paper anonymously with no name or student number on the paper, only your six digit code (SDC).
 The essay must be exactly two letter-sized pages (no title page!), but the formatting can be anything you like.
 Print the two pages on one sheet (back and front).
 Each student therefore submits exactly one sheet with only a six-digit code on it.